tjmaher/detox-demo/README.md

 * Click on "Run workflow".
 * Under "Use workflow from:" dropdown, you can select your branch you want to test against.
 * Which tests do you want to run?
 The default "all"?
 Or was there a particular test scenario you wanted?
+* Which device do you want to run the tests on?
+An iPhone 16, 16 Pro, or a 16 Pro Max?
+An iPad mini, iPad Ait, ot iPad Pro?

+You can also set up in our Buid & Test iOS GitHub Actions workflow with the [Detox CLI](https://wix.github.io/Detox/docs/19.x/api/detox-cli/) (command-line interface) which Detox artifacts you wish to capture ([See Detox / Artifacts](https://wix.github.io/Detox/docs/config/artifacts/)):
+* What log levels do you want to set?
+From most to least verbose, we have: trace, debug, verbose, info, warn, error, or fatal?
+* How do you want to capture test logs? failing, all, or none?
+* How do you want to capture screenshots? failing, all, or none?
+* What about capturing videos? failing, all, or none?
+* Do you want to add [Detox Instruments](https://github.com/wix-incubator/DetoxInstruments) performance (iOS only): none or all?

-* That is the last choice you need to make.
+==> That is the last choice you need to make.
 Hit "Run Workflow"

-It takes 30 minutes to build the Detox app and 30 minutes to set up the simulator run all tests.
+It takes 30 minutes to build the Detox app and 10 minutes to set up the simulator run all tests.

 ### Pipeline Stages
-1. **Build Stage**: Sets up macOS environment, installs dependencies (Node.js 20, Ruby 3.2, CocoaPods), and builds the iOS app for iPhone 16 Pro simulator
+1. **Build Stage**: Sets up macOS environment, installs dependencies (Node.js 20, Ruby 3.2, CocoaPods), and builds the iOS app for default iPhone 16 Pro simulator
-2. **Test Stage**: Boots iPhone 16 Pro simulator running Detox tests collecting artifacts such as screenshots, videos, logs
+2. **Test Stage**: Boots default iPhone 16 Pro simulator running Detox tests collecting artifacts such as screenshots, videos, logs
 3. **Allure Report Stage**: Generates HTML test reports, deploying to GitHub Pages at https://tjmaher.github.io/detox-demo/ios/
 4. **Cleanup Stage**: Removes temporary files and shuts down simulators

 ### Key Features
 - **Triggered on**: Push to main, pull requests, manual dispatch with test suite selection
-- **iPhone 16 Pro Focus**: Uses iPhone 16 Pro simulator
+- **iPhone 16 Pro Focus**: Uses iPhone 16 Pro simulator if default is selected
 - **Failure Handling**: Each stage only runs if prerequisites succeed, with proper error handling
 - **Visual Artifacts**: Captures screenshots and videos using Wix's [detox-allure2-adapter](https://github.com/wix-incubator/detox-allure2-adapter)
 - **Live Reports**: Publishes test results to GitHub Pages for easy access